Divine Proportions: Rational Trigonometry to Universal Geometry: Overview

-The main idea of Divine Proportions is to replace distances by the squared Euclidean distance, renamed in this book as quadrance, and to replace angles by the squares of their sines, renamed in this book as spread and thought of as a measure of separation (rather than an amount of rotation) between two lines.
-Divine Proportions defines both of these concepts directly from the Cartesian coordinates of points that determine a line segment or a pair of crossing lines, rather than indirectly from distances and angles.
-Defined in this way, they are rational functions of those coordinates, and can be calculated directly without the need for the square roots needed to calculate distances from coordinates or the inverse trigonometric functions needed to calculate angles from coordinates.
+The main idea of Divine Proportions is to replace distances by the squared Euclidean distance, which Wildberger calls the quadrance, and to replace angle measures by the squares of their sines, which Wildberger calls the spread between two lines.
+Divine Proportions defines both of these concepts directly from the Cartesian coordinates of points that determine a line segment or a pair of crossing lines.
+Defined in this way, they are rational functions of those coordinates, and can be calculated directly without the need to take the square roots or inverse trigonometric functions required when computing distances or angle measures.

-According to Divine Proportions, this replacement has several key advantages:

-For points given by rational number coordinates, the quadrance of pairs of points and spread of triples of points are again rational, avoiding the need for irrational numbers, or the concepts of limits used to define the real numbers.

-By avoiding real numbers, it also avoids what Wildberger claims are foundational problems in the definition of angles and in the computability of real numbers.

-It allows analogous concepts to be extended directly to other number systems such as finite fields by using the same formulas for quadrance and spread that one would use for rational numbers.
+For Wildberger, a finitist, this replacement has the purported advantage of avoiding the concepts of limits and actual infinity used in defining the real numbers, which Wildberger claims to be unfounded.
+It also allows analogous concepts to be extended directly from the rational numbers to other number systems such as finite fields using the same formulas for quadrance and spread.
 Additionally, this method avoids the ambiguity of the two supplementary angles formed by a pair of lines, as both angles have the same spread.
 This system is claimed to be more intuitive, and to extend more easily from two to three dimensions.
 However, in exchange for these benefits, one loses the additivity of distances and angles: for instance, if a line segment is divided in two, its length is the sum of the lengths of the two pieces, but combining the quadrances of the pieces is more complicated and requires square roots.